 Secure Connection Failed on Firefox is a failure that may occur on Firefox if Firefox finds that the website you are trying to open is dangerous or untrustworthy.

-Due to this, the testing of Firefox browser is very crucial.
-You should first reload the page, and check whether the if you’re using the latest version of Firefox or not.
+Due to this, the testing of the Firefox browser is very crucial.
+You should first reload the page, and check whether you’re using the latest version of Firefox or not.
 If not, you should install the new version without much ado.

 There may be some technical issue on the part of your ISP, i.e., Internet Service Provider and the error might be showing due to slow internet.
 You should call your ISP to inquire if the error is happening because of them, if not, then you should report the error and try out the different methods to fix this issue.

 If you have a lot of extensions on your Firefox, they might be causing problems in your Firefox browser.
-You should restart the browser in Safe mode and disable the add-ons by going to the menu settings and pressing help and then clicking on Restart with Add-ons Disabled.
+You should restart the browser in Safe mode and disable the add-ons.
+To do that, go to the menu settings and press help, and click on Restart with Add-ons Disabled.

-You should reset Firefox to its default settings by going to the Menu and then clicking on Troubleshooting Information.
-There will be a Refresh Firefox button on the top right side of your device’s screen, which will delete all of your Firefox cache and restore the original settings of Firefox.
+You should reset Firefox to its default settings by going to the menu and then clicking on Troubleshooting Information.
+There will be a Refresh Firefox button on the top right side of your device’s screen, which will delete all of your Firefox caches and restore the original settings of Firefox.